tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 ^^^^^^^^^^^^^^^
-Drupal manages fields using its `Plugin API <https://www.drupal.org/docs/drupal-apis/plugin-api>`_. this means that as long as new field classes are placed in the correct directory and have the correct "annotations" in the class comments then Drupal will find it and make it available.
-All new fields must be placed inside of the custom extension module inside of the `src/Plugin/Field` directory.
+Drupal manages fields using its `Plugin API <https://www.drupal.org/docs/drupal-apis/plugin-api>`_. this means that as long as new field classes are placed in the correct directory and have the correct "annotations" in the class comments then Drupal will find them and make the field available.
+All new fields must be placed in the custom extension module inside of the `src/Plugin/Field` directory.
 There are three subdirectories, one each for the three elements of a field:
 `FieldType`, `FieldWidget`, `FieldFormatter`.
 For a new field named `MyField`